-23.1.3.1.7.6.2.2 If the radiation pastern is other than vertical, the equipment shall be located so as to produce a field within the course sector and ILS glide path sector that is substantially similar to that produced by an antenna radiating a vertical pattern and located as prescribed in 23.1.3.1.7.6.2.1.
+NOV 2010 WARCH 2023 23.1.3.1.7.6.2.2 Part 23 Subpart 1 - Radio Navigation Aids If the radiation pastern is other than vertical, the equipment shall be located so as to produce a field within the course sector and ILS glide path sector that is substantially similar to that produced by an antenna radiating a vertical pattern and located as prescribed in 23.1.3.1.7.6.2.1.
 23.1.3.1.7.6.3 The outer marker shall be located so as to provide height, distance and equipment functioning checks to aircraft on intermediate and final approach.
 23.1.3.1.7.6.3.1 The outer marker shall be located 7.2 km (3.9 NM) from the threshold except that, where for topographical or operational reasons this distance is not practicable, the outer marker may be located between 6.5 and 11.1 km (3.5 and 6NM) from the threshold.
 23.1.3.1.7.6.4 If the radiation pattern is vertical, the outer marker shall be not more than 75 in (250ft) from the extended centre line of the runway.
 If the radiation pattern is other than vertical, the equipment shall be located so as to produce a field within the course sector and ILS glide path sector that is substantially similar to that produced by an antenna radiating a vertical pattern.
 23.1.3.1.7.6.5 The positions of marker beacons, or where applicable, the equivalent distance(s) indicated by the DME when used as an alternative to part or all of the marker beacon component of the ILS, shall be published in accordance with the provisions of Part 15.
-23.1.3.1.7.6.5.1 When so used, the DME shall provide distance information operationally equivalent to that furnished by marker beacon(s).
-23.1.3.1.7.6.5.2 When used as an alternative for the middle marker, the DME shall be frequency paired with the ILS localizer and sited so as to minimize the error in distance information.
-23.1.3.1.7.6.5.3 The DME in $23.1.3.1.7.6.5$ above shall conform to the specification in $23.1.3.5$.
+23.1.3.1.7.6.6 Where the provision of VHF marker beacons is impracticable, a suitably located DME, together with associated monitor system and remote control and indicator equipment shall be an acceptable alternative to part or all of the marker beacon component of the ILS.
+23.1.3.1.7.6.6.1 23.1 When so used, the DME shall provide distance information operationally equivalent to that furnished by marker beacon(s).
+23.1.3.1.7.6.6.223.1 3.1.7.6.5.2 When used as an alternative for the middle marker, the DME shall be frequency paired with the ILS localizer and sited so as to minimize the error in distance information.

+The DME in 23.1.3.1.7.6.56 above shall conform to the